 Of course, using leaf or root is more convenient, but you can apply empty to any other relation.
 For instance, sibling is empty matches an item if it is the only child of its parent.

-self and issues relations: adding sub-constraint matches to the result set is equivalent to
+self and issues relations: adding sub-constraint matches to the result set self in [status = Open]

 A relational constraint with relation self behaves exactly as its sub-constraint, possibly negated if operator NOT IN (IS NOT, !=) is used.
 Thus.